Wondering where your ATAR can take you?

 If you have not paid your processing fees in full you will be denied the option of changing your preferences.
 Your original list of preferences will be processed and considered for selection.

-You cannot attempt to make changes outside the specific VTAC Change of Preference period.
+You cannot attempt to make changes outside the specific Change of Preference period.

-If you meet the prerequisites and selection requirements for a course you may add it to your list of preferences.
-It is important to note that if you do not meet the prerequisites and/or selection requirements your application will not be considered.
-We recommend that you only add and reorder your preferences for courses you are eligible for.
+If you have met the prerequisites and selection requirements you may add that course to your list of preferences.
+It is important to note that if you have not met the prerequisites and selection requirements you will not be considered for selection into the course.
+We recommend that you only add and re-order your preferences of courses for which you are eligible.

-Study pathways provide opportunities for you to transfer between RMIT courses - but the exact process can vary depending on each individual course.
-Please refer to the RMIT Pathways page to find the possible pathways that students can undertake.
+- Please refer to the RMIT Pathways page to find the possible pathways that students can undertake.
 These may include Certificates, Diplomas, Advanced Diplomas and Associate Degrees.

-Each course at RMIT has a selection officer.
-It is this person's role to select students based on the prerequisites and selection requirements outlined in VTAC.
+Each course at RMIT has a Selection Officer.
+It is this person's job to select students based on the prerequisites and selection requirements outlined in VTAC.
 This may include ATAR, folio, interview, selection tasks, personal statements or supplementary forms.

-You can check the admission criteria section of the specific course entry on the VTAC website to find out what criteria a selection officer will be using.
+You can check the Selection Mode section of the specific course entry on the VTAC website to find out what criteria a Selection Officer will be using when making selections.

-Due to this we are unable to advise you if you will definitely get into a course or not, however if you have completed the required prerequisites and selection tasks you will be considered.
+- Unfortunately we cannot tell you whether you will definitely get into this course or not.
+However if you have completed the required pre-requisites and selection tasks you will be considered.

 Prerequisites refer to studies you must have completed to be eligible for a course.
 This information can be found on an RMIT course page under Entry Requirements or on the VTAC website.